 What else do you need to know?

-A Child Trust Fund account belongs to your child.
-Any money you pay into the account is a gift to them that they can only access when they turn 18.
+A Child Trust Fund account beneficially belongs to your child.
+Any money you or anyone else pays into the account is a gift to your child that they can only access when they turn 18.

-As of April 2015, you can transfer your Child Trust Fund account into a Junior ISA if you want to.
-Currently, we don’t offer Junior ISAs but you can find out more about them at Money Advice Service.
+You can transfer the Child Trust Fund account into a Junior ISA if you want to.
+Currently, we don’t offer Junior ISAs, but you can find out more about them at Money Advice Service.

 Do you need financial advice?

-We want to make sure our products and services are right for your circumstances.
+We want to make sure that our products and services are right for your circumstances and that we are supporting you.
 If you’re not sure whether an investment is suitable for you, we recommend you consider taking financial advice.